briansimiyuj/doctor-appointment-app/README.md

 ### Home Page

 The Home page is the main page of the application.
 It includes a hero section, a speciality menu, a top doctors section, and a footer.

     1. Create a Hero component and mount it on Home page
         a.
 Create left side of the hero section which will have a heading, a paragraph, and a button
         b.
 Create right side of the hero section which will have hero image

+  #### Doctor UI For Left Hero

+    1. Create heroContent file that will contain content for patient and doctor UI

     2. Create a Speciality Menu component and mount it on Home page
         a.
 Add speciality data and create a card for each speciality.